kubernetes/enhancements/keps/sig-storage/20191213-csi-inline-volume-size.md

 mount](https://kubernetes-csi.github.io/docs/pod-info.html) feature:
-if (and only if) the driver enables that, then a new `csi.storage.k8s.io/size` entry in `NodePublishVolumeRequest.publish_context` is set to the string representation of the size quantity.
+if (and only if) the driver enables that, then a new `csi.storage.k8s.io/size` entry in `NodePublishVolumeRequest.volume_context` is set to the string representation of the size quantity.
 An unset size is passed as empty string.

-This has to be optional because CSI drivers written for 1.16 might do strict validation of the `publish_context` content and reject volumes with unknown fields.
+This has to be optional because CSI drivers written for 1.16 might do strict validation of the `volume_context` content and reject volumes with unknown fields.
 If the driver enables pod info, then new fields in the `csi.storage.k8s.io` namespace are explicitly allowed.